Mental Health Awareness Month

 Mental health affects everyone!
 Mental health encompasses our overall well-being and how effectively we function in various aspects of life, including emotional stability, resilience, and coping with life’s challenges.
 Maintaining good mental health involves social support, self-care practices, and other essential elements.

 Conversely, mental illness refers to diagnosable conditions that significantly impact an individual’s thoughts, emotions, and behaviors, often causing distress and impairments in functioning.
-These conditions vary widely, from mood disorders like depression and bipolar disorder to anxiety disorders,
+These conditions vary widely, from mood disorders like depression and bipolar disorder to anxiety disorders, schizophrenia, and more.
+Seeking appropriate treatment, which may include therapy, medication, or a combination of both, is crucial for managing mental illness effectively.

 While mental health and mental illness are related, they are distinct concepts.
 Mental health encompasses our overall well-being, whereas mental illness refers to specific conditions that require specialized treatment.